 If you’re unsure about how you want your career to progress however, we’d recommend seeking valuable career advice before tailoring your profile to suit your needs.

-The LinkedIn algorithm also notifies you when jobs you might be interested in come up, and allows you to set your preferences by location, keywords and industry.
+The LinkedIn algorithm also notifies you when jobs you might be interested in go l, and allows you to set your preferences by location, keywords, and industry.

 It’s ultimately a valuable tool to help you build your professional reputation and be found by relevant people to help you further your career.
 If you’re looking for an immediate route into work, however, we’d recommend getting in touch with one of our friendly and professional recruiters who specialise in 5 main sectors: sales & marketing, operations, business support, accountancy & finance, and customer services.